litestar-org/litestar/docs/usage/4-request-body.md

 The above ensures that Starlite will inject data using the request.form() method rather than request.json().
 It also causes the generated OpenAPI schema to use the correct media type.

+!!! important
+    url encoded data is inherently less versatile than JSON data - for example, it cannot handle complex dictionaries and deeply nested data.
+It should only be used for simple data structures, e.g. frontend forms.

-## File Uploads
+## File Uploads (Multi Part)

-Files can be uploaded using a multipart request with a `multipart/form-data` Content-Type header.
+Files can be uploaded using a request with a `multipart/form-data` Content-Type header.
 Starlette parses multipart using the [python-multipart](https://github.com/andrew-d/python-multipart) and transforms the results into an instance of [starlette.datastructures.UploadFile](https://www.starlette.io/requests/#request-files).
-Therefore, you you need to type your file uploads correctly:
+Therefore, you need to type your file uploads accordingly.

 To access a single file simply type `data` as `UploadFile`: